Medically reviewed on March 27, 2018

 Some side effects may occur during the injection.
 Tell your caregiver if you feel dizzy, nauseated, light-headed, itchy or tingly, short of breath, or have a headache, fever, chills, muscle or joint pain, pain or tightness in your throat, chest pain, or trouble swallowing during the injection.
 Infusion reactions may also occur within 1 or 2 hours after injection.

 Serious and sometimes fatal infections may occur during treatment with infliximab.
 Call your doctor right away if you have signs of infection such as: fever, extreme tiredness, flu symptoms, cough, or skin symptoms (pain, warmth, or redness).

 pale skin, easy bruising or bleeding;

-liver problems--upper stomach pain, tiredness, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes);
+liver problems--stomach pain (upper right side), tiredness, dark urine, jaundice (yellowing of the skin or eyes);

 lupus-like syndrome--joint pain or swelling, chest discomfort, feeling short of breath, skin rash on your cheeks or arms (worsens in sunlight);